ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/module_overview.md

 The Animal Model simulates the animal consumers for the Virtual Ecosystem.
 We follow the Madingley Model {cite}`harfoot_madingley_2014` to provide the foundational structure as well as some of the dynamics.
-The key processes of which are:
+The key processes of the model are:

 - foraging and trophic dynamics
 - migration